 “Judge upon the book of Allah, upon the Sunnah of the Prophet, and if you do not find it in that, then use your personal opinion.”

 Muslims believe that the purpose of their creation is nothing but servitude, which is being a servant to the creator of mankind.
 They also believe that without the guidance of Allah no one will meet this purpose.
-Therefore fulfillment of the servitude mission is following the guidance of Allah, which is Sharia law.
+Therefore fulfillment of the servitude mission under the Shariah compliant laws is following the guidance of Allah.

 Shariah is a path set by Allah for those who accept Him, in order to attain success both in the worldly life, and in the hereafter.
-This lecture is designed by AIMS-UK, and it is a part of Islamic finance course, Islamic banking courses, and diploma in Islamic finance programs.
+This lecture is designed by AIMS-UK, and it is a part of Islamic banking courses and phd Islamic finance programs.
+In the next lecture, you will understand the fundamental of Islamic economic system.